Learn English through true stories written and recorded by native speakers

 The plan of action is for native speakers of English from the US, Canada, UK and Australia to share true stories about their lives in both written and voice recorded form.

-In fact, I’ll include all of these stories in one of the courses in a mobile app that’s currently under development.
+In fact, I plan to include all of these stories in one of the courses in a mobile app that’s currently under development.
 More to come on that soon.

 LEARN ENGLISH THROUGH TRUE STORIES - THE ORIGINS